Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Slaves were freed when transported to a free state, Slaves treated cruelly could sue their owners, Slavery was prohibited in federal territories, and Persons of African descent had no standing to sue in Court

 Dred Scott had earned his freedom by virtue of honorable service on the battlefield., The Constitution allowed the government to redistribute wealth, including slaves, National law should prevail in all matters concerning slavery, because slavery involves interstate commerce., and Dred Scott could not sue in a federal court, because he was black and not considered a citizen, but instead he was considered to be property

 Source: Boundless.
 “Federalism and the Civil War: The Dred Scott Decision and Nullification.”
 Boundless Political Science.
-Boundless, 28 May.
+Boundless, 01 Jul.
 2015.
-Retrieved 28 May.
-2015 from https://www.example.com/political-science/textbooks/boundless-political-science-textbook/federalism-3/the-history-of-federalism-31/federalism-and-the-civil-war-the-dred-scott-decision-and-nullification-183-6790/
+Retrieved 03 Jul.
+2015 from https://www.boundless.com/political-science/textbooks/boundless-political-science-textbook/federalism-3/the-history-of-federalism-31/federalism-and-the-civil-war-the-dred-scott-decision-and-nullification-183-6790/